cmmescher/pascha/README.md

 ## Compatibility

-`pascha` has only been tested on GNU+Linux systems.
+Pascha has only been tested on GNU+Linux systems.
 It may work on MacOS, BSD, or other Unix-like operating systems, but it may not.
 If you do get it to run on any of these, please let me know, so this can be updated.